-1. You need to obtain a letter from your employer (from an ON-CAMPUS job only; you cannot work off-campus as an international student).
+1. You need to obtain a letter from your employer.
 The sample letter (which needs to be on a letterhead) is as follows: click here to see example.

 Bring this letter to our office, Williston Hall room 406 (815)753-1346 and express your interest in applying for a social security number.
-The secretary, Dawn, will then check your file and status to see if you are qualified for applying for a social security number.
-She will then write a letter in a similar format, stating your status and that you are a student attending Northern Illinois University.
-This letter takes about 2-3 business days to make since many students request it.
+The office support associate, Dawn, will then check your file and status to see if you are qualified for applying for a social security number.
+Your employment letter will need to be co-signed by an immigration advisor.
+This will take about 2-3 business days since many students request it.
 You are welcome to stop by the office any time in the afternoon after 2-3 business days to see if the letter is ready.
 At this time, Dawn will also give you a Social Security application.

 2. You will need to gather the following paperwork ready: